 With rechargeable cig-a-likes you purchase rechargeable batteries.
 These are small tubes with lights on the end which illuminate when you vape.
 You also need a charger and you will have to choose cartridges which are compatible with the batteries.
 The cartridges are simple atomisers containing the coils, wick and juice.
 They screw onto the batteries and you vape with them until the juice runs dry.
 When that happens, you simply replace the cartridge.
 A variety of flavours are available.

 The rechargeable batteries can be used many times but after a few weeks or months, depending on your usage, they will need replacing.
 Cig-a-likes are not the cheapest way to go and they don’t offer much scope for personalising your vaping but they are simple, compact and convenient.

 You might like to start simple but there will come a time when you will probably wish to broaden your vaping horizons.
 This will mean moving on to more complex devices.
 The principles are the same, but you have more scope to tailor your vaping experience.
-You will still need a battery and an atomizer to partner it with, but with more complex vaping gear, you fill the tank or reservoir with juice yourself and you have buttons and controls to tackle!
+You will still need a battery and an atomizer to partner it with, but with more complex vaping equipment, you fill the tank or reservoir with juice yourself and you have buttons and controls to tackle!

 - Batteries and Mods

 All e-cigarettes require a battery to power them and these are available in a variety of forms.
 When you move up from cig-a-likes or when you first start vaping, a simple pen type battery is the obvious choice.
 More advanced equipment is available in the shape of mods.
 This term is derived from modification and so, as you can imagine, mods tend to offer you the ability to customise your vaping.
 Whether you use a pen type battery or a mod, you can then choose an appropriate cartomizer or clearomizer to complete your device.
 But more of those later.